-The school is conveniently located in downtown Silver Spring Maryland in the center of the city's business district.
+The school is located in downtown Silver Spring, Maryland in the center of the city's business district.
 It is conveniently located to all major public transportation lines.
-The modern airconditioned facility is designed for training students for the working world.
-The attractive facility has approximately 9000 square feet and includes a lecture room, computer and medical laboratory for the medical assisting program and administrative areas.
-The facility also offers a student resource center equipped with computers with internet access for its students and a student lounge.
-This institution, the facilities it occupies and the equipment it uses comply with all federal, state and local ordinances and regulations, including those related to fire safety, building safety and health.
+The modern air-conditioned facility is designed for training students for the working world.
+The attractive facility has approximately 30,000 square feet which includes lecture rooms, computer labs, two medical labs, student resource center, student lounge, and administrative areas.
+The resource center is equipped with computers with internet access for its students.
+This institution, the facilities it occupies and the equipment it uses comply with all federal, state, and local ordinances and regulations, including those related to fire safety, building safety and health.